If you’re looking for great reviews, Team National is the MLM for you.

-Basically the Big N Marketplace is a collection of stores where your customers can buy all sorts of things at a discount.
-But if they buy it under your domain, you get commission ranging from 0-35%.
+Basically, the Big N Marketplace is a collection of stores where your customers can buy all sorts of things at a discount.
+But if they buy it under your domain, you get commissions ranging from 0-35%.

 Yeah…a big, vague range.
 The commission you get on any given purchase depends on the store you’re buying it from.
 But you’ll know, at least, that you’re making anywhere from what’s basically average (35%) to absolutely nothing.
 Cool.